Alice C. Linsley

 Elephant fossils found in Mesopotamia dating to the second millennium BC are thought to be the descendants of a smaller Pleistocene variety found throughout the Mediterranean about 2 million years ago.
 According to R.W.
 Rogers, “In very early times the elephant wandered at will over the Middle Euphrates country, but it disappeared before the 13th century.”
 (A History of Babylonia and Assyria, Vol. 1, p.
 284)

 However, textual evidence suggests that elephants were being used as service animals after the 13th century B.C.
 Their remarkable trunks provided a powerful gripping organ for lifting and carrying timber and other heavy materials.
-Sargon would have used elephants to construct his cities and Abraham would have seen them in the region of Haran.
-Haran is where his father Terah died and after Terah's death, Abraham's older brother Nahor ruled over the territory in Padan Aram.
+Sargon used Asian elephants to build his cities in Mesopotamia, and Abraham would have seen them in the region of Haran.
+Haran is where his father Terah died and after Terah's death, Abraham's older brother Nahor ruled over the territory in Paddan Aram.

 The current distribution of elephants is greatly reduced compared to the time of Abraham.
-Today there remain only two species of elephants: the small-eared Indian elephant (Elephas maximus) and the long eared, long-legged African elephant (Loxodonta africana).
+Today there remain only two species of elephants: the small-eared Indian elephant (Elephas maximus) and the long eared, long-legged African elephant.
 The Indian elephant has a bowed upper skull.
 There is a difference also in the number of toes.

-The Rekhmire tomb elephant makes it clear that the Egyptians were familiar with the Syrian elephants known to Abraham in Haran.
+The elephant image in the Rekhmire tomb makes it clear that the Egyptians were familiar with the Syrian elephants known to Abraham in Haran.

 The current distribution of elephants is greatly reduced compared to the time of Abraham.
-Today there remain only two species of elephants: the small-eared Indian elephant (Elephas maximus) and the long eared, long-legged African elephant (Loxodonta africana).
+Today there remain only two species of elephants: the small-eared Indian elephant (Elephas maximus) and the long eared, long-legged African elephant.
 The Indian elephant has a bowed upper skull.
 There is a difference also in the number of toes.

 An older elephant species was smaller and hairier.
 It had very curved, slender tusks and a more rounded head, suggesting a closer relationship to the African elephant.
 Such a creature appears on the tomb wall of Rekhmire (TT100).
 Rekhmire was Governor of Thebes during the reigns of Tuthmose III and Amenhotep II.
 At this time Egypt's empire extended into Syria.
 A wall painting in Rekhmire's tomb shows Syrians bringing tribute of carts, weapons, horses, a bear, and an elephant.

 The Rekhmire tomb elephant likely depicts an extinct dwarf elephant with a shaggy coat.
 It is believed that some were still alive 4000-3500 years ago (Masseti 2001, 2008, Theodorou et al. 2007).
 This dwarf species is called Elephas tiliensis.
-It is shown on Rekhmire's tomb and a life-sized model of E. tiliensis is on display at the Palaeontology Museum of Athens.
+A life-sized model of E. tiliensis is on display at the Paleontology Museum of Athens.

 Elephants in Noah's time